Skip to main content

 Spring Poppies

 We change regions today.
 Before arriving at our Luberon region B&B, we’ll make a stop in what is sometimes referred to as the Provencal Venice due to the water canals meandering their way through the town.
 Emily will guide you on a historical tour of this charming town before we share a casual lunch with local cheese, charcuterie and homemade spreads at little « Epicerie ».
-Gordes is not far away…a stop at the spectacular view point and then on to our B&B to settle in.
-A special dinner by chef Antoine catered to us at the B&B awaits us this evening.
+Gordes is not far away…a stop at the spectacular view point and then some free time to meander the village.
+Arrival at our B&B early evening.
+You’ll have time to unwind and enjoy the dreamy property.
+Dinner this evening is catered onsite for us.

 Simiane la Rotonde